-LEVEL III HONORS FRENCH, ITALIAN, SPANISH 5 periods Year
+LEVEL III HONORS FRENCH, ITALIAN, SPANISH Year 5 credits GRADES 11-12

 Prerequisite: It is required that students have earned a grade of 80% or higher in Level II.
 However, it is strongly suggested that students have earned an 85 or above in Level II.